by Jim W. Dean, VT Editor … with New Eastern Outlook, Moscow

 All the Russia hater platforms were quick to get the hysteria ball going, calling for new sanctions on Moscow the day after the incident.
 John Bolton led the way on punishing “bad behavior” by Russia.
 This is a man who had no problem with innocent protesters and police being shot down in Maidan Square by coup mercenaries so their deaths could be blamed on the besieged government.

 Secretary of Defense James Mattis’ comments were embarrassing with his claim that Russia’s actions were “a flagrant violation of international law” and “a cavalier use of force”.
-Veterans Today has seen no solid report to support excessive use of force.
+VT has seen no solid report to support excessive use of force.

 It is not General Mattis’ job to hype a minor, poorly planned and executed provocation; and he has reflected poorly on the military by doing so.
 Mattis’ Pentagon has had no problem with the IDF slaughter of unarmed civilians and children in Gaza.